Hurricane Norbert (2008): Meteorological history

 On October 7, Hurricane Norbert reached Category 2 intensity on the Saffir-Simpson Hurricane Scale while Norbert developed well-defined and closed eyewall as seen in microwave imagery.
 Overnight on October 8, an eye appeared on infrared satellite, indicating that Norbert was intensifying and the storm was upgraded to a major hurricane respectively.
 Continuing to rapidly strengthen over warm sea surface temperatures, it reached Category 4 status late on October 8, after intensifying 45 mph over the previous 24 hours.
-The storm peak intensity was 135 mph and a peak pressure of 945 mbar (hPa; 27.91 inHg) while located 350 mi south of Cabo San Lucas, Mexico.
+The storm peak intensity was 135 mph and a peak pressure of 945 mbar (hPa; 27.91 inHg) while located 350 mi south of Cabo San Lucas, Baja California Sur.
 The peak intensity of Norbert is uncertain as aircraft-based wind speed observations were lower than estimates via Dvorak Technique.
 However, the cloud pattern became less impressive early on October 9, and was thus downgraded into a Category 3 hurricane, with winds of 125 mph as it moved.
 The eye began to erode and as such Norbert underwent an eyewall replacement cycle, where one eye is replaced by another.
 As a result, when Hurricane Hunters investigated the storm later that day, they found that Norbert had weakened considerably.
 At that time, it was downgraded into a weak Category 1 hurricane on October 9.

 On October 10, Norbert turned towards the north while slowing down as it reached the western edge of a subtropical ridge.
 In an area of light wind shear, Norbert began to re-intensify as the eyewall replacement cycle completed.
 The cyclone turned to the north-northeast due to a mid to upper-level trough that was moving over the Southwest United States.
-Norbert managed to restrengthen into a Category 3 hurricane on 0600 UTC October 11, and made landfall as a Category 2 hurricane near Puerto Charley.
+Norbert managed to restrengthen into a Category 3 hurricane on 0600 UTC October 11, and made landfall as a Category 2 hurricane near Puerto Chale.
 The next day, Norbert struck southern Sonora at Category 1 intensity.
 Norbert rapidly dissipated by October 12 while inland over Mexico.
 Norbert was a Category 2 hurricane at landfall and is currently tied with Hurricane Jimena for the strongest storm to strike the west coast of the Baja California Peninsula.